 The Culinary Collection includes over two thousand cookbooks and texts on food dating from the 1850s to present, with a focus on local cuisine and community cookbooks.
 The collection also includes reference sources on culinary history and foodways, international cookbooks published in their original languages, and guides to entertaining and hosting.

 This collection includes art reference books covering the work of various women artists and the historic Newcomb Pottery enterprise.

 This collection was received as a donation by Marla Custard (NC ’91) and has a focus on LGBTQ+ issues and authors.

-This collection includes the published works of Newcomb alums, faculty, and staff, as well as texts written by Tulane’s Gender and Sexuality Studies faculty and Newcomb College Institute Fellows.
+This collection includes the published works of Newcomb alums, faculty, and staff, as well as texts written by Tulane’s Gender and Sexuality Studies faculty and Newcomb Institute Fellows.

 As a genre, prescriptive literature highlights the social and cultural forces that have shaped women’s everyday lives.
 These books variantly uphold or reject traditional gender roles and may have little relationship to the reality of women’s lives, but rather serve as resources on how topics such as parenting, psychology, social work, education, maternal and child health, and the role of the family have changed over time.
-The Prescriptive Literature Collections includes the Motherhood Collection, Marriage Collection, Girlhood Collection, Women’s Education Collection, and Physical Education Collection.
+The Prescriptive Literature Collections include the Motherhood Collection, Marriage Collection, Girlhood Collection, Women’s Education Collection, and Physical Education Collection.

 These collections include books written by authors who have visited Tulane as part of the Zale-Kimmerling Writer-in-Residence Program and the Florie Gale Arons Poetry Forum.
 Additionally, the Newcomb Archives maintains the Zale-Kimmerling Writers Project records, including correspondence with the authors, photographs, and publicity related to the project from 1985 to 2010.